 Osteoarthritis is a chronic condition characterized by a breakdown of articular

 As people live longer and more people receive joint replacements at younger ages, it is expected that an increasing number of those implants will wear out and / or fail for some reason.
 In these cases a second operation will be necessary to replace or revise the failed first replacement and this procedure is referred to as revision joint replacement.
 The increasing demands placed on these implants by patients in terms of longevity and durability; and expectations of patients to maintain their active lifestyles even with a joint replacement has presented a considerable reconstructive challenge to the surgeon, most of whom will not even attempt these complex revision surgeries.

 As soon as your doctor determines that your overall medical condition is stable; he will begin treatment for your hip fracture.
 The most common treatment for a hip fracture is surgery.
 If possible, the surgery is performed within 24 hours of your admission to the hospital.

 The goal of any surgical procedure to treat a fractured hip is to hold the broken bones securely in position, in order for them to heal properly.
 The type of surgery you have generally depends on the location of the fracture in the bone, the severity of the fracture and your age.
 Most hip fractures are treated in one of three ways: by repairing it with hardware, replacing part of the femur or replacing the entire hip joint.

-After a hip injury, your doctor has to determine whether or not your hip has been fractured.
-This may not be as simple as it sounds.
+After a hip injury, your doctor has to determine whether or not your hip has actually been fractured.
+This diagnosis may not be as simple as it sounds.
 A hip fracture is typically determined with x-rays.
-Occasionally, x-rays do not show the fracture and an MRI is necessary to make small fractures visible so your doctor can make the proper diagnosis.
+Occasionally, x-rays do not show the fracture and an MRI is necessary to make small fractures visible so your doctor can properly diagnose a hip fracture.
 In an MRI, magnetic waves are used to take a series of pictures of the hip.